White as Snow (Captain Scarlet and the Mysterons): Plot

 Communications satellite TVR-17 is destroyed after Captain Black infiltrates ground control and alters the spacecraft's flight path, causing it to prematurely re-enter the atmosphere and blow up.
-Re-creating TVR-17 and its crew, the Mysterons (voiced by Donald Gray) lock the satellite on a collision course with Cloudbase.
-It is shot down by Symphony Angel (voiced by Janna Hill) on the orders of Colonel White (voiced by Donald Gray) despite the protests of Captain Scarlet (voiced by Francis Matthews), who questions whether the satellite was really under Mysteron control.
+Re-creating TVR-17 and its crew, the Mysterons lock the satellite on a collision course with Cloudbase.
+It is shot down by Symphony Angel on the orders of Colonel White despite the protests of Captain Scarlet, who questions whether the satellite was really under Mysteron control.

 When the Mysterons threaten to assassinate him, White realises that TVR-17's run at Cloudbase was targeted at him personally and decides to leave the base to protect its personnel.
-He appoints Captain Blue (voiced by Ed Bishop) acting base commander when Scarlet, still indignant at White's decision to destroy the satellite, refuses the role.
+He appoints Captain Blue acting base commander when Scarlet, still indignant at White's decision to destroy the satellite, refuses the role.
 After White departs, the wreckage of the original TVR-17 is discovered and Scarlet, realising that he was wrong, regrets his earlier behaviour.
-He asks Lieutenant Green (voiced by Cy Grant) if he knows White's destination, but Green replies that he has been ordered to remain silent.
+He asks Lieutenant Green if he knows White's destination, but Green replies that he has been ordered to remain silent.

 Posing as a deep-sea fisherman called Robert Snow, White takes up quarters on the World Navy submarine USS Panther II.
 As the submarine moves out to sea and prepares to dive, Ensign Soames gets his foot caught in a chain on the open deck and drowns as the Panther II submerges.
 Soames' Mysteron replacement is made White's steward and enters the colonel's cabin with a gun.
 After a struggle, he fatally shoots the occupant, but with a last effort his victim returns fire and guns down Soames.
 It is then discovered the man in the cabin is not White, who is found tied up and gagged in a storage locker, but Scarlet, who was killed while disguised as the colonel.

 Back on Cloudbase, the revived Scarlet tells White that he pulled rank on Green to obtain the colonel's whereabouts, used his Spectrum ID to get through navy security and stowed away on the submarine before it left its base.
 White sentences Scarlet to death for gross insubordination but immediately grants him a reprieve, ruefully noting that the captain's indestructibility would make his execution pointless.